ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-22-recover-database-encrypted-modules-code-with-dbatools.md

 ![outout](/img/2020/09/outout.png)

-<h3>Compile SQL scripts but without encryption on a different/same database</h3>
+### Compile SQL scripts but without encryption on a different/same database

 If you open any of these decrypted files, you will see that the `WITH ENCRYPTION` keywords are there, which means that it will encrypt the code if you run it.